scrabill/wine-journal/spec.md

 # Specifications for the Sinatra Assessment

+A detailed account of my process can be found at [Building a Wine Journal Application with Sinatra](https://shannoncrabill.com/blog/sinatra-crud-application/)

 Specs:
 - [x] Use Sinatra to build the app
 - [x] Use ActiveRecord for storing information in a database